To say that customer reviews are powerful is an understatement.

 You don’t have to wait for a customer to come to you to ask them for a review.
 More often than not you’ll need to strike up a conversation with them that will provide the opportunity.
 You can do so by asking questions about their experience with your store, services, or products upon checkout.
 Good questions include:

 Important: Don’t ask for a review upon a customer’s first positive remark about your business.
 This will render your conversation ingenuine and you will come off as not caring about their experience but rather just about getting the review.
 Reviews improve your reputation, but you won’t get any (and your reputation will plummet) if you don’t ask in the right manner.

 Instead, get a read on the customer.
 If their response is short and indicative that they don’t feel like talking, don’t force it.
 If they respond positively and offer more information or feedback, continue the conversation.
 As it comes to a close, ask them for the review.
 For example:

 “Well hey, thanks for the feedback.
 We love sharing that kind of stuff with potential customers so they can feel more confident about choosing us.
-If you’re comfortable with it, it’d be awesome if you could share any of what you said to me in an online review.”
+If you’re comfortable with it, it’d be awesome if you could share any of what you said to me in a [platform name] review.”